DanOlner/principlesofdatawrangling_n_vizR/docs/02_viz_n_wrangling.md

 Some random tips before we get started properly:

-* I'd recommend typing out as many of the R commands we'll be working with where you can in the first part of the day - **it's by far the best way to learn and understand the code**.
-But if you get bored of that, or for some of the larger chunks of code later, feel free to use any of the code sources I've supplied. **The digital PDF and webpage also have links** to the topics we're covering, if you want to look at any of those during the day.
+* I'd recommend typing out as many of the R commands we'll be working with where you can in the first part of the course - **it's by far the best way to learn and understand the code**.
+But if you get bored of that, or for some of the larger chunks of code later, feel free to use any of the code sources I've supplied. **The digital PDF and webpage also have links** to the topics we're covering, if you want to look at any of those during the course.

 * **Learning some keyboard shortcuts helps massively**.
 You don't have to use them but, once learned, they're hugely useful in R-Studio.
 I'll explain them as we go along.
-I've also included a **keyboard shortcut sheet** for the ones you might want to use today.
+I've also included a **keyboard shortcut sheet** for the ones you might want to use.

 * Oh and... **what's data wrangling?** I [refer you to Wikipedia](https://en.wikipedia.org/wiki/Data_wrangling).
 Really, it just means re-arranging data until it's the shape we need.
 It has its own word now because **we spend far more time doing this re-arranging than actual analysis.**